 3.If your session is accepted, the information you provide on the form may be used for marketing purposes and will be published in the Conference programme on the City, University of London website.

-4.Presenters of accepted proposals will be informed by email by Friday 23rd April 2018
+4.Presenters of accepted proposals will be informed on or just after 12th April 2019.

 5.Once the programme has been finalised we will contact you again to confirm the time of your session.

 For the Learning at City Conference 2019 all presenters and co-presenters are required to register as Conference delegates by 1st June 2019.
 Presenters and Co-presenters not registered by this date may have their session removed from the programme to allow delegates to choose an alternative.